alfredbaudisch/alfredbaudisch.com/content/experiments/runtime-in-game-vertex-painting-to-simulate-dirt-removal/logs/2022-07-30-in-game-vertex-painting-with-godot-engine-wash-car-effect.md

 As stated in the [experiment page](https://alfredbaudisch.com/experiments/gamedev/runtime-in-game-vertex-painting-to-simulate-dirt-removal/), the intention here is to add and remove dirt from meshes dynamically during runtime.
 My implementation works in packaged games and projects, without any performance hit (dealing with vertex colors is cheap).

 In any case, I am not going to use this implementation and this approach.
-I decided to move forward with splat maps and [realtime texture painting with Render Textures from Viewports](https://alfredbaudisch.com/blog/gamedev/godot-engine/godot-engine-in-game-splat-map-texture-painting-dirt-removal-effect/), because then I don’t have to worry about mesh density.
-But it’s fine to use this implementation for simple meshes and simple use cases.
+I decided to move forward with splat maps and [realtime texture painting with Render Textures from Viewports](https://alfredbaudisch.com/blog/gamedev/godot-engine/godot-engine-in-game-splat-map-texture-painting-dirt-removal-effect/), because then I don't have to worry about mesh density.
+But it's fine to use this implementation for simple meshes and simple use cases.

 The source-code and a sample [working project is available on my Github](https://github.com/alfredbaudisch/GodotInGameVertexPaintingDirtEffect).